tiayyba/CYT180_Lab3/index.md

 ```

 After unzipping, the file conn.log will appear in your Colab directory.
+We will Upload it to HDFS.

-**Upload to HDFS**
+Run the following commands.

 ```